jonkesler/EmployeeDirectory/README.md

 This Budget Tracker will allow you to lable and add or subtact transactions related to your budget.
 It will keep a running total of your budget, show a graph of your budget and work on or off line.

-This application uses a front end implemented with HTML/CSS and the backend implemented with Node.js, Express, a Mongo DB, and an indexedDb.
+This application uses a front end implemented with HTML/CSS and an API to return a list of employees that is searchable and sortable by the first name..

-The user may enter any budget item and the app will track it.
-Once the add of subtract button is clicked, the app adds the transaction to a Mongo database if online.
-If offline the transaction will be stored locally in an indexedDb and once back online it will automatically update the Mongo database.
+The search will search on keystroke so no need for a search button.
+Clicking on the First Name table heading will sort assending first then if clicked again it will sort desending.

 ## Table of Contents